pingcap/ossinsight/blog/explore-deep-in-4.6-billion-github-events.md

 ## Contact us

 Do you find **[OSSInsight.io](https://ossinsight.io/)** useful and fun to work with?
 Do you have any question or feedback to share with us?
-Feel free to contact us through [community@tidb.io](mailto:community@tidb.io) and follow us on [Twitter](https://twitter.com/OSSInsight/) to get the latest information.
+Feel free to [file an issue](https://github.com/pingcap/ossinsight/issues/new) on GitHub or follow us on [Twitter](https://twitter.com/OSSInsight/) to get the latest information.
 You’re also welcome to share this insight tool with your friends.